altruios/namshubettulpa/public/namshubettulpa/chapters/a-stone-walled-kink.md

 "M::Good to know."
 "K::So, want to tell me why you were comatose next to your neighbor's dead body."
 *Martha paused*
-'Glancing to her left again.'
+'Glancing to her right again.'
 "M::I... well, I was in shock"
 "K::Normally shock doesn't make you go catatonic" "M::Normally you don't see a dead body,"